How do I learn Molecular Ecology?

 * Regarding Conservation Genetics of birds, I have investigated the genetic status of several species of birds within the genus Turnix in order to clarify a possible reintroduction in Andalusia (South Spain) of the more related subspecies to the extinct Turnix sylvatica sylvatica (Torillo andaluz).

-* On Evolutionary Biology and Phylogeography, I have also collaborated on the survey of the island colonization events and Phylogeography of bats within the genus Plecotus (big-eared bat); or the relationship between the low genetic diversity in MHC genes and its phylogenetic relevance into a Falconidae group (falcons vs kestrel).
+* On Evolutionary Biology and Phylogeography, I have also collaborated on the survey of the island colonization events and Phylogeography of bats within the genus Plecotus (big-eared bat); and the relationship between the low genetic diversity in MHC genes and its phylogenetic relevance into a Falconidae group (falcons vs kestrel).

 22.- Joaquín Muñoz, Santiago Ruiz, Ramón Soriguer, Miguel Alcaide, Duarte S. Viana, David Roiz and Jordi Figuerola (2012) Feeding patterns of potential West Nile virus transmission vectors in Southwest Spain.
 PLoS ONE, 7(6): e39549 (doi:10.1371/journal.pone.0039549).